Support Groups Through Recovery

 For most recovering alcoholics and drug addicts, the time spent focused on your next high or drink reduced any energy or time involved in healthy activities.
 While in our residential treatment program, you learned new skills and enjoyed experiential therapies such as painting, surfing, ocean swimming and rock climbing.
 Perhaps you have developed a love for art and it has become an outlet for your emotions.
 Maybe you have discovered that you have a love for learning and want to go back to school.
 Whatever it happens to be, we encourage you to stretch yourself and set out to achieve your goals.

 Exercise and Diet are Key

 During drug and alcohol detox, your body went through a deep cleansing of sorts.
 As a result of extended addictions, many come to our center malnourished.
 Our bodies are so resilient and once we begin to eat well, drink plenty of water and incorporate exercise, results can be incredible.
-This is not an overnight process.
 Extreme malnutrition can take weeks or even months of dietary maintenance before organs and body systems recover.
 You have learned about the importance of nutrition while in our care, so you should be maintaining your health well.